djaus2/Azure.IoTHub.Toolbox/README.md

 - Simulated Telemetry
 - Control a Device via IoT Hub (DONE)
 - etc (See Roadmap)

+See the [Roadmap](https://github.com/djaus2/Azure.IoTHub.Toolbox/wiki) for existing and envisaged features.

 ---
 > Nb: The name "Azure IoT Hub Workbench" was initailly considered as the name for this repository but that was too close to [Azure IoT Devices Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench)